Money (novel): Background

 The novel is derived in part from Amis's experience working on the film Saturn 3, of which he was scriptwriter.
 The character of Lorne Guyland was based on the star of the film, Kirk Douglas.
 His name is a play on the manner in which Long Island – where the character resides – is pronounced in certain New York-area accents.
 Amis said of his work "Money makes a break from the English tradition of sending a foreigner abroad in that (a) John Self is half American, and (b) as a consequence cannot be scandalized by America.
 You know the usual Pooterish Englishman who goes abroad in English novels and is taken aback by everything.
 Well, not a bit of that in John Self.
 He completely accepts America on its own terms and is perfectly at home with it."

 Reception

-In 2010 David Lipsky, in Time, called Amis's book "the best celebrity novel I know: the stars who demand and wheedle their way across his plot seem less like caricature and more like photorealism every year."
+Writing for Time in 2010, David Lipsky called Money "the best celebrity novel I know: the stars who demand and wheedle their way across his plot seem less like caricature and more like photorealism every year."

 Contemporary reviews praised the novel’s energy and satiric bite.
 In The New York Times, Veronica Geng called Money “a great addiction,” noting its manic voice and meticulously staged set-pieces.
-In the Times Literary Supplement, Eric Korn emphasized the prose’s showmanship and comic brio.
+In The Times Literary Supplement, Eric Korn emphasized the prose’s showmanship and comic brio.

 Later accounts have continued to position Money as a defining novel of 1980s Britain and a touchstone of Amis’s career.
-In 2005 it was selected for Times “All-TIME 100 Novels.”
-Writing on the 2010 BBC adaptation, reviewers revisited the novel’s status as a period-defining satire of “greed and excess.”
+In 2005, it was included on Times List of the 100 Best Novels published in the English language between 1923 and 2005 Writing on the 2010 BBC adaptation, reviewers revisited the novel’s status as a period-defining satire of “greed and excess.”